 (a) We strive for quality and best practice customer service, however there may be times when we don’t satisfy you.
 We believe that by listening to your complaint we may be able to identify a way to improve our service.
 Our complaints service procedure is free, and it does not affect your legal rights.

 (b) If you believe an NPP Payment is wrong or unauthorised or your statement contains any instances of unauthorised use or errors in respect of an NPP Payment, refer to clause 2.6 Mistakes and Issues with NPP Payments above.

 (c) Otherwise, if you have a complaint, please refer to our Complaints Handling & Dispute Resolution Guide, available on our website at www.policebank.com.au/important-information/complaints-and-feedback/ or on request.
-If you are not happy with the way we handle your complaint, you can complain to the Financial Ombudsman Service Limited (FOS).
-The FOS is an external dispute resolution body that can provide an external review of our decisions.
-FOS contact details are available on our website or on request.
+If you are not happy with the way we handle your complaint, you can complain to the Australian Financial Complaints Authority Limited (AFCA).
+The AFCA is an external dispute resolution body that can provide an external review of our decisions.
+AFCA contact details are available on our website or on request.

 (d) We will keep you informed of the progress of all disputes and investigations.
 However we may not notify you or keep you informed of certain investigations and disputes where we reasonably determine that doing so will, or is likely to, compromise the integrity of the investigation or Osko more broadly.

 5.1 In these Terms, the terms set out below have the following meaning:

 Authorised User means you and any person you have authorised to operate your Account.